Our Executive Management Team

 Our Executive Management Staff includes:

-Ms. Baznik has over 25 years of experience leading, managing and working within a wide range of social service and behavioral health programs for large, multi-program, non-profit and public sector entities delivering bottom-line results, efficient systems and strong community relations.
-During her time with IMPOWER, she has ensured the financial stability of the agency during tumultuous economic times; enhanced visibility and involvement in the Central Florida community and the state; improved quality assurance programs; and greatly expanded our funding sources and relationships.
+Mrs. Kesic has over 30 years of experience leading, managing and working within a wide range of social service and behavioral health programs for large, multi-program, non-profit and public sector entities delivering bottom-line results, efficient systems and strong community relations.
+During her time with IMPOWER, she has ensured the financial stability of the agency during tumultuous economic times; enhanced visibility and involvement in the Central Florida community and the state; improved quality assurance programs; and greatly expanded funding sources and relationships.

 Isabel Velasquez, Chief Financial Officer

-Mrs. Dearth is a communications and development specialist with more than 20 years’ of marketing, fundraising and child advocacy experience.
+Mrs. Dearth is a communications and development specialist with more than 20 years’ of leadership experience in marketing, fundraising and child advocacy.
 For over two decades she has worked in the nonprofit and government sectors focused on helping children and families.
 She began her career at the State Attorney’s Office – 9th Judicial Circuit working with child victims of abuse and helping at-risk children as a Guardian ad Litem.
 Her passion to help those in need led her into fundraising and program development.
-Throughout her career, Mrs. Dearth has routinely increased philanthropic support and brand recognition for the organizations she represented, including a more than 200% increase in at IMPOWER in the past 36 months.
+Throughout her career, she has routinely increased philanthropic support and brand recognition for the organizations she represented, including a more than 200% increase in at IMPOWER in the past 36 months.
 Mrs. Dearth is responsible for strategic vision and leadership of IMPOWER’s fundraising, grants, marketing and brand management, and public relations efforts.
 She is also experienced in youth programming and oversees The Village, IMPOWER’s Transitional Housing Program.

-Ms. Blakely has over 25 years of experience in psychiatric, mental health and developmental disabilities services.
+Ms. Blakely has over 25 years of experience in psychiatric, mental health, substance misuse and developmental disabilities services.
 She has vast experience in operations and business start up and has managed budgets in excess of $75 million with 900 employees, including the oversight of a 130-bed psychiatric hospital and a 70-bed Adolescent Substance Misuse Residential Treatment Program.
 She is recognized for her leadership and keen business skills and specializes in turning around poorly performing businesses and building stronger business to ensure sustainability of organizations.

 Ms. Blakely is an expert in telehealth systems and has researched and participated in telehealth program design at a national level.
 She has built an innovative national model in the delivery of behavioral health services via telehealth.
 She has BA in Psychology from Stetson University and a Master’s in Business Administration of Health Care Management from The University of Phoenix.